mschlech/SoundCloudWallpaper/README.md

 A homescreen with the livewallpaper
 ![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png)
 Tapping on the title rotates the title, tapping on the track owner fetches randomly the next track.
-Double tap invokes a mimetype referenced app(like soundcloud app or browser)
+Double tap invokes a mimetype referenced app (like soundcloud app or browser)

 ## Dependencies
- * requires Android 2.3.3
+ * Requires Android 2.3.3
  * Add android-support-v4.jar
  * Add java-api-wrapper (https://github.com/soundcloud/java-api-wrapper) as a library project
  * Add nineoldandroids (http://nineoldandroids.com/) as a library project

 ## Features

- * Obtains the waveform png , track owner and track title via an java-api-wrapper
+ * Obtains the waveform png, track owner and track title via an java-api-wrapper
    [SoundCloud Java API wrapper (OAuth2 only)](https://github.com/soundcloud/java-api-wrapper) call against the soundcloud Live system.
  * The track will be selected randomly.
 The waveform png , the title and the owner will be displayed on the device.
  * (not yet working) selectable source via preference to obtain all tracks or favorites of users soundcloud profile.
- * Waveform png and additional track information changes from time to time or by a user interaction as described above.
+ * Waveform png and additional track information changes from time to time or triggered by the user as described above.
  * Wipe to the next virtual screen of the device will show the next section of the waveform.
  * One tap gets randomly to the next track with its information.
  * Double tap on the homescreen opens the displayed soundfile in a browser on (http://www.soundcloud.com)